Payment scheme compliance: The complete guide for card issuers

 5. Communication: Sending emails and hoping the right people see them

-6. Tracking: Using spreadsheets to monitor progress (if you're lucky)
+6. Tracking: Using spreadsheets to monitor progress

 7. Follow-up: Endless email chains asking for status updates